seanpattencode/CFA4SA/README.md

 # CFA4SA
-This contains thecode for the paper "Enhancing Sentiment Classification with Machine Learning and Combinatorial Fusion"
+This contains the code for the paper "Enhancing Sentiment Classification with Machine Learning and Combinatorial Fusion"